-Duration: 18 months
+Duration: 43 months

-Drug Substance and Drug Product cGMP manufacturing by US suppliers to support non-clinical and clinical activities.
-Drug Substance will be produced following an starting with , which will be used as the GMP starting material to produce BCX4430.
+Drug Substance and Drug Product GMP manufacturing by US suppliers to support non-clinical and clinical activities.
+Drug Substance will be produced following an \\\ starting with \\\, which will be used as the starting material to produce GMP BCX4430.
+Previous campaigns of GMP BCX4430 have produced between \\\ to \\\ per batch.
+The scope of work under this option will target up to a 5-fold increase in the GMP BCX4430 batch size.

-The primary objectives will be to
+The primary objectives will be to:

-- · Produce batches of BCX4430 drug substance following . - · Conduct drug product process improvements that will be focused on validation of analytical methods, stress testing, stability studies, and process design space optimization
+- Produce a total of \ \ \ batches of GMP BCX4430 drug substance following the \ \ \ ). - Conduct drug product process improvements that will be focused on validation of analytical methods, stress testing, stability studies, and process design space optimization